Looking for a Doctor?

 You will be able to see the shape of your new hairline immediately after the transplant is complete, with the follicles implanted in their new position.
 However, you should also expect some degree of tenderness, soreness, redness, scabbing or swelling – though for most patients, these side effects are minor and fade within a week.

-Dr. Jones or Dr. Huber will send you home with detailed post-operative advice about how best to take care of your transplant.
+The Toronto Hair Transplant Centre will send you home with detailed post-operative advice about how best to take care of your transplant.
 These instructions might include sleeping with your head elevated, or restrictions on showering, exercise or washing your hair.

 Your Hair Transplant Timeline